This guide covers the steps necessary to migrate an instance of Google Vault to Microsoft 365.

 Notify users that a migration is occurring.
 Send an email to all users telling them the time and date of the migration.

 Delta migrations are not supported for Google Vault migrations.
 Google Vault migrations only require a single Full Migration pass.

 - Check the box next to the line item you wish to migrate.

 - From the top navigation, click Start then select Full Migration.

 - Under the Select what to migrate section, choose which item types to migrate.

 Click the pie chart icon in the MigrationWiz dashboard to receive an email containing all the project migration statistics.

 - On the Google Vault admin portal:

-- If a separate account was created for the purpose of migrating the Google Vault items to Office 365 (e.g., email@example.com), this account can be deactivated and removed.
+b.
+If a separate account was created for migrating the Google Vault items to Office 365 (e.g., email@example.com), this account can be deactivated and removed.